ClusterHQ/build.clusterhq.com/README.rst

 ---------------

 Buildbot changes can be tested on a staging machine.
+The docker registry will automatically build an image based on the staging branch, whenever it is updated.

 Create an Ubuntu 14.04 spot instance on EC2 and note the IP of this instance.
 In the following example the IP is 54.191.9.106.